emqx/emqx-docs/en_US/security/authz/authz.md

 ::: warning
 Caching improves performance significantly, so adjusting the default values to the relevant ones is essential.
+You can find more information about cache configuration below.
 :::

 ## Authorization placeholders